remytuyeras/HaploDynamics/README.md

 ## New features added

 * Installation via ```pip```;
-* A class-based module ```Framework``` for software development and experimentations (potential additions could include classes to generate datasets varied populations).
+* A class-based module ```Framework``` for software development and experimentations (potential additions could include classes to generate datasets of varied populations).

 ## Installation